Dan Hampton

-Daniel Oliver Hampton (born September 19, 1957) is an American former professional football player who was a defensive lineman for twelve seasons with the Chicago Bears from 1979 to 1990 in the National Football League (NFL).
+Daniel Oliver Hampton (born September 19, 1957) is an American former professional football player who was a defensive tackle for twelve seasons with the Chicago Bears from 1979 to 1990 in the National Football League (NFL).
 He was elected to the Pro Football Hall of Fame in 2002.
 He currently hosts the Bears postgame show on WGN Radio in Chicago.